 The bus wire is gauge 10 solid (less magnetic hysteresis and lower resistance per linear foot but not very flexible) and the feeder wires are 19-gauge multiple flexible strands.
 A hole is drilled at each electrical track connections to feed the wires down and easily pulled to the front of the layout.

 The length of each individual track comes out to roughly 1328 inches or just under 111 feet.

 actual inches = (1328 inches / X) = 2.4 track inches / (12 inches * 10 feet) = 66,400

 then actual miles = (66400 actual inches / 12 inches) / 5280 feet = 12.6 miles.

-A big thanks to Lawrence for sharing this project – I can’t wait to see this one progress.
+A big thanks to Lawrence for adding to the collection of large O scale track layouts – I can’t wait to see this one progress.

 That’s all for today folks.

 And don’t forget the Beginner’s Guide is here if you’re are missing out on all the fun.